-If you are caring for a loved one with Alzheimer’s disease or dementia, you may be unsure how to react to the many new symptoms and behaviors you’ve noticed since their diagnosis.
+If you’re caring for a loved one with Alzheimer’s or dementia, you may be unsure how to react to the new symptoms and behaviors you’ve noticed since their diagnosis.

-These symptoms are not a normal part of aging - they are due to degenerative changes in the brain.
-In the case of Alzheimer’s, the Alzheimer’s Association reports that approximately 6.5 million Americans currently have an Alzheimer’s diagnosis, and 83% of these seniors are in the care o family, friends, or other unpaid caregivers.
+These symptoms are not a normal part of aging – they are due to degenerative changes in the brain.
+The Alzheimer’s Association reports that approximately 6.5 million Americans currently have an Alzheimer’s diagnosis.
+83% of these seniors are in the care of family, friends, or other unpaid caregivers.

-For these families and caregivers, one behavior that is a major cause for concern is wandering.
-Because dementia causes difficulty with remembering routines and familiar places, it leads to confusion about where someone is or how to return home.
-This means that wandering is a common occurrence- 6 in 10 seniors with dementia wander, many repeatedly.
+For these families and caregivers, a behavior that is a major cause for concern is wandering.
+Because dementia causes difficulty with remembering routines and familiar places, it leads to confusion about where someone is, or how to return home.
+For many reasons, people with dementia often wander or elope from a safe environment.
+Wandering is a common and dangerous occurrence – 6 in 10 seniors with dementia wander, many repeatedly.

-Caregivers can ease these worries by identifying ways to prevent wandering and quickly and safely locate someone who is lost.
-Thankfully, there are many great resources available to help with this concern.
+Caregivers can ease these worries by implementing tactics to prevent wandering.
+And in case of a wandering incident, using tools to quickly and safely locate someone who is lost.
+Thankfully, there are many great resources available to help.

-MedicAlert’s Safe & Found program is one of these resources.
+MedicAlert’s Safe and Found program is critical for wandering safety

-These Protection Plans add to the benefits of a MedicAlert ID, with features like the Safe & Found program, a 24/7 Emergency Response Team, emergency contact notification, and a digital health profile that contains all medical information important for first responders to know in an emergency.
+Pairing your loved one’s ID with one of MedicAlert’s Protection Plans increases security and protection.
+Our plans include features such as the Safe and Found program, 24/7 emergency response services, emergency contact notification, and a personal health history containing all the medical information that is important for first responders to know in an emergency.

 Why do people with Alzheimer’s or dementia wander?

-To be able to prevent wandering, it is helpful to first understand why someone with dementia might wander.
-The brain difficulties caused by problems like Alzheimer’s have many effects on a person’s ability to perform tasks independently.
+To prevent wandering, it’s helpful to first understand why someone with dementia might wander.
+The brain difficulties caused by problems like Alzheimer’s have many effects on a person’s ability to perform activities of daily living independently.

 These brain difficulties include: